tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 Currently implemented features include:

-* Creation of basic OpenFOAM case structure, including export of dictionary files (most importantly snappyHexMeshDict) and meshes as STL files
+* Creation of basic OpenFOAM case structure, including export of dictionary files (most importantly *snappyHexMeshDict*) and surface meshes as STL files
-* Optional creation of definition file for hexahedral base volume mesh with a defined cell size (blockMeshDict)
+* Automatic creation of *blockMeshDict* with cell size as a parameter
-* Calculation of cell count for block volume mesh
+* Calculation of cell count for the resulting block mesh
-* Definition of Surface Refinement Levels for surface meshes
+* Definition of surface refinement levels for surfaces
-* Creation of Feature Edges definition file (surfaceFeaturesDict)
+* Creation of feature edge definition (*surfaceFeatureExtractDict* or *surfaceFeaturesDict*)
-* Definition of Surface Layers per surface
-* Calculation of minimum and maximum bounds and surface area for each mesh.
+* Definition of surface layers for surfaces
-  These information are also written to snappyHexMeshDict as comments.
-* Creation of Face Zones and Cell Zones from surface meshes
+* Supports creation of face zones and cell zones from surfaces
-* Specification of Refinement Regions (Volumes)
+* Volume refinement

 Installation and Start-up
 -------------------------

-* It is suggested to use newest LTS version of Blender, `download Blender LTS version here <https://www.blender.org/download/LTS/>`_.
+* Add-on is supported for newest LTS version of Blender, `download Blender LTS version here <https://www.blender.org/download/LTS/>`_.
 * Add-on code is available at https://github.com/tkeskita/snappyhexmesh_gui --> Code --> Download zip.